Daniel Efrat: Career

+Acting

 Efrat first acted as a child, in the 1991 American television movie Iran: Days of Crisis directed by Kevin Connor, credited as Daniel Ephrat.
 On television he appeared in Hamachon.
 His first major film role was in Nadav Levitan's 1998 Aviv (Real Father).
 He went on to act in several other Levitan films.
 He then played lead role Menni in the Yair Hochner film Yeladim Tovim (Good Boys), a film about rent boys.
 He won the Best Actor award at the 2006 Tampa International Gay and Lesbian Film Festival for the film.

-He stayed in the theatre and began translating, adapting, and directing.
 In 2008, the youth theatre group at the Beit Lessin Theater was formed, and Efrat joined.
 This year he performed in and wrote Broadway Corner Freshman, a comedy revue musical featuring songs and condensed plots of popular Israeli musicals.
 It was praised as a "loving and nostalgic tribute".
 At Beit Lessin, he performed in a variety of musicals, including Hair as Woof, Joseph and the Amazing Technicolor Dreamcoat as Joseph and Benjamin, Blood Brothers as Eddie and Sammy, and Cabaret as the Emcee.

+Musical translations

+He stayed in the theatre and began translating, adapting, and directing.
+Efrat has said that though he acts, he prefers being known for his work behind the scenes, even though translating is "not a sexy craft", and that he is addicted to both performing and creative work.
+With Eli Bijawi and Roy Chen, he makes up the young generation of Israeli translation playwriting.

 In 2010, as part of Beit Lessin's youth theatre group, he won the Rabinowitz Charitable Foundation's Ada Ben Nachum Award for his translation of Spring Awakening, starring Ninet Tayeb, which he also performed in and produced.
 The citation, which also mentioned his 2009 translation of A Midsummer Night's Dream, said that he "successfully faced the special challenges posed by the original text: a dialogue that is a mixture of period language, stylistic poetic language and contemporary dialect".
 Though the play version of Spring Awakening had been performed before in Israel, Efrat's was the first production of the musical.
 In 2013, Efrat translated The Rocky Horror Show for its commercial Israeli debut, featuring Lake Rodberg and third-year students of the Yoram Lowenstein acting studio, in Tel Aviv.